How far can bias go? Tracing bias from pretraining data to alignment: Introduction

 However, despite their appeal, LLMs have faced criticism for perpetuating and amplifying societal biases \cite{bommasani2021opportunities, weidinger2021ethical}.
-They are believed to reflect and reinforce the biases present in the vast, uncurated corpora used for their training \cite{bender2021dangers}.
+They are believed to reflect and reinforce the biases present in the vast data used for their training \cite{bender2021dangers}.
 These biases can lead to discriminatory and harmful outcomes, particularly for marginalized groups \cite{spolsky1998sociolinguistics, noble2018algorithms}.
 Documented instances include biased resource allocation based on ethnicity \cite{Jackson2020Setting, obermeyer2019dissecting}, job discrimination \cite{kassir2023ai, armstrong2024silicone}, and reinforcement of harmful stereotypes related to gender \cite{dastin2022amazon, chen2023ethics, lambrecht2018algorithmic}.

-Research on bias in NLP and LLMs has focused on intrinsic bias in model representations \cite{man_programmer, caliskan2017semantics, garg2018word, gupta2024sociodemographic} or at the output level \citep[i.a.,][]{schick_bias,leidinger2024llmsmitigatingstereotypingharms}, often overlooking the impact of pretraining data on model outputs for specific tasks.
-Recent studies \cite{koksal-etal-2023-language, touvron2023llama, orgad-belinkov-2022-choose} have explored the connection between training data bias and model bias, but have been hampered by restricted access to training data for commercial LLMs \cite{solaiman2023gradient}.
-Most bias research is constrained to public datasets like CommonCrawl, Wikipedia \cite{schwenk-etal-2021-wikimatrix}, and mC4 \cite{xue-etal-2021-mt5}.
-The recent release of Open Language Model (OLMo) \citep{groeneveld2024olmo} offers full access to training data \citep{soldaini2024dolma}, providing a unique opportunity to study the relationship between biased data and model behavior more thoroughly.
-This is particularly relevant for well-documented biases, such as gender bias \cite{man_programmer, zhao-etal-2019-gender, dastin2022amazon}, given that even ostensibly neutral datasets show significant gender imbalance; e.g., fewer than 18\% of Wikipedia biographical entries are about women \cite{Wagner_Garcia_Jadidi_Strohmaier_2021}.
+Research on bias in NLP and LLMs has focused on intrinsic bias in model representations \cite{man_programmer, caliskan2017semantics, garg2018word, gupta2024sociodemographic} or at the output level \citep[i.a.,][]{schick_bias,leidinger2024llmsmitigatingstereotypingharms}, often overlooking the impact of pre-training data on model outputs for specific tasks.
+Recent studies \cite{koksal-etal-2023-language, touvron2023llama, orgad-belinkov-2022-choose} have explored this connection between pre-training data bias and model bias, but have been hampered by restricted access to training data for commercial LLMs \cite{solaiman2023gradient}.
+Thus, most bias research is constrained to public datasets like CommonCrawl, Wikipedia \cite{schwenk-etal-2021-wikimatrix}, and mC4 \cite{xue-etal-2021-mt5}.
+The release of Open Language Model (OLMo) \citeplanguageresource{groeneveld2024olmo} and its fully accessible pre-training dataset, Data for Open Language Models’ Appetite (Dolma) \citeplanguageresource{soldaini2024dolma}, provides a unique opportunity to study the relationship between biased data and model behavior in greater depth.
+Building on this, we investigate the correlation and propagation of bias from pre-training data to model generations (outputs) using OLMo and the Dolma dataset.